Anc3vt/d2d2-framework/README.md

 ![Events](https://raw.githubusercontent.com/Anc3vt/d2d2-core/09a1f6658d3f0ea4219e5cd3f16c3e3ed6f75937/img/EventListenerDemo1.gif)

-display objects also dispatch events.
+Display objects also can dispatch events.
 There are three events that occur regularly/every frame: before frame rendering `Event.ENTER_FRAME`, after frame rendering `Event.EXIT_FRAME`, and during the next iteration of the global event loop `Event.LOOP_UPDATE`, which can be useful if you need to perform any actions continuously regardless of rendering and FPS.

 ```java
 public void onCreate(Stage stage) {